What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 Membership in the Graduate School does not entail any further obligations (“passive membership”).

-By submitting your dissertation, you apply for admission to a doctorate.
-This date also determines when you can take the oral examination.
+By submitting your dissertation, you apply for admission to the doctoral examination.
+This date of submission also determines when you can take the oral examination.

 Doctoral Dates

-The doctoral procedures are synchronised in several phases per semester according to fixed deadlines.
-This means that the earliest possible date for the oral examination depends on the latest deadline for your doctoral application to the doctoral office.
+Doctoral examinations are synchronised by certain phases per semester, and according to fixed deadlines.
+This means that the earliest possible date for an oral examination depends on the deadline you meet with your application for the doctoral examination.

-An overview of the current PhD phases can be found here.
+An overview of the current examnination phases can be found here.

 Application for a doctorate

-The complete application for a doctorate is regulated in § 12 of the Doctoral Regulations.
-It includes the application for admission to a doctorate (see right column of this website), the dissertation and other documents and must be submitted to the Doctoral Office.
-A checklist of the required documents according to PromO 10.09.2024 can be found on the last page of the application.
+The complete application for the doctoral examination is regulated in § 12 of the Doctoral Regulations.
+It includes the “Admission to the doctoral examination procedure” (see the form in the right margin of this website), your dissertation and other documents.
+The complete application must be submitted to the Doctoral Office.
+A checklist of the required documents according to the Doctoral Regulations as of 10.09.2024 can be found on the last page of the application form.

 The complete application for admission to a doctorate must be submitted as follows:

-- as a paper copy by post to the doctoral office (with the original signatures together with a bound copy of the dissertation) and
+- as a paper copy postal mail to the Doctoral Office (with the original signatures together with a bound copy of the dissertation) and

-- as digital version by e-mail to promotionen-hfSpamProtectionuni-koeln.de (electronic copies of the application documents, each in PDF format)
+- as digital version by e-mail to promotionen-hf[at]uni-koeln.de (electronic copies of the application documents, each in PDF format)

-The key to reaching a certain deadline is the receipt of the electronic application.
-Please make sure that the paper version of your application arrives at the doctoral office as soon as possible.
+The key to reaching a certain deadline is when the Doctoral Office receives the complete electronic application.
+Please make sure that the paper version of your application arrives at the Doctoral Office as soon as possible.

 It is possible to make the following suggestions and include them in the application: